maximilien/knfun/README.md

 README.md  funcs      go.sum     summary-fn vendor
 ```

-These are designed as both CLIs and server functions that you can test locally and deploy and run on Knative.
+These executables are designed as both CLIs and server functions that you can test locally as well as deploy and run on Knative.

 # Test